crustio/Crust-Grants-Program/applications/switchswap.md

 > ⚠️ *When you submit an application for a Grant，You confirm that you have read these Terms and Conditions carefully and that you agree to be bound by them.*

 ### Overview
-  * **Brief description:** after more than six months of researching/learning/developing applications on IPFS, namely on Crust Network, recently we started an ambitious/long-term/realistic project - Switchswap to develop the ecosystem of blockchains mainly using web3 technology.
+  * **Brief description:** after more than six months of researching/learning/developing applications on IPFS, namely on Crust Network, recently we started an ambitious/long-term/realistic project - switchswap to develop the ecosystem of blockchains mainly using web3 technology.
   * **What we do:** at the first period, we build a platform to create/trade D-NFT on Polygon/ Crust.
 We use the letter "D" before NFT because most NFT in the market isn't decentralized and can be easily manipulated by its creator.
-On Switchswap, these NFT do not depend on any factor and can't be deleted by anyone.
+On switchswap, these NFT do not depend on any factor and can't be deleted by anyone.
 They are also compatible with big marketplaces such as Opensea.
   * **Why we do:** blockchains are created to be independent, but most applications on blockchains are not.
 We see a lot of unstable points in the blockchain world: NFT using centralized metadata, DeFi using the centralized server for its UI (that would create harmful consequences if UI is down).
 The valuable technologies in blockchains are not widely used; some remarkable technologies can be named: blockchain domain, decentralized IPFS pinning service.
 We create a common place - switchswap to apply multiple interesting blockchain applications here.

 ## Project Details